OmRamana/Notes/README.md

-cmd in the current directory
+cmd in the current directory:
 Once you’re in the right folder, click on the address bar at the top and simply type in cmd and press Enter